tim0g/timog.org/content/guide/consular affairs/how to renew passport philippine embassy tokyo/index.md

          srcset='/guide/consular-affairs/how-to-renew-passport-philippine-embassy-tokyo/timog-postbox-500.jpg 500w , /guide/consular-affairs/how-to-renew-passport-philippine-embassy-tokyo/timog-postbox.jpg 800w'
          src="/guide/consular-affairs/how-to-renew-passport-philippine-embassy-tokyo/timog-postbox.jpg"/>
     <div itemprop="itemListElement" itemscope itemtype="https://schema.org/HowToDirection">
          <div itemprop="text"><p>Passport processing usually takes about 2 months or less.
 If you wish, you can <a href="https://tracker.passport.gov.ph/">track the status</a> of your passport at the DFA&rsquo;s site.
 You can also check if it has been mailed by the Consular Section by entering the Letterpack Plus tracking number at the <a href="https://www.post.japanpost.jp/index_en.html">Japan Post website</a>.</p><p>If you didn't cancel your current passport, you will get the postcard in the mail first.
-When you get the postcard, mail your current passport to the Embassy inside a 520-yen Letterpack Plus.
+When you get the postcard, mail your current passport to the Embassy inside a 520-yen Letterpack Plus envelope.
 They will cancel that passport and mail it to you together with the new one.</p><p>If the passport has not arrived within 2 months, you can email the Consular Section (<a href="mailto:passport@philembassy.net">passport@philembassy.net</a>) to inquire.</p>
         </div>
     </div>
 </div>